oddbird/true/README.md

 defaults to `true`

-- `true` will show detailed information in the terminal for debugging failed assertions, or reporting final results.
+- `true` will show detailed information in the terminal for debugging failed assertions or reporting final results.
-  This is the default, and best for compiling without Mocha.
+  This is the default, and best for compiling without a JavaScript test runner.
-- `false` will turn off all terminal output from Sass, though Mocha will continue to use the terminal for reporting.
+- `false` will turn off all terminal output from Sass, though Mocha/Jest will continue to use the terminal for reporting.

 ## Usage